Types of Leave for Teachers in South Africa

 In some cases, teachers may be granted special leave to attend workshops, training, or conferences.
 This is usually paid leave and can be applied for if the event contributes to the teacher’s professional development.

-See also How Can Grade R Teachers Enhance Children's Emotional Development
+See also How to Become a Grade R Teacher

 10. Compassionate Leave